Iapyx-Informatica/onomondo-ipa/README.md

 `UPDATE for v1.1: <section>` / `UPDATE for v1.2: <CR>` / `NEW in v1.1/v1.2:<section>` / `TODO v1.1/v1.2: <section>` so the diff against the v1.0 baseline
 is traceable end-to-end.

+This effort to bring the project to SGP.32 v1.2 is independent from the one going on at the `project/nrf-ipa-v1.2` branch of the original [project](https://github.com/onomondo/onomondo-ipa).

 Alongside the migration, the core (`libipa` + platform modules) has had a code-review hardening pass; the resulting correctness and robustness fixes are in place.
 Runtime TODOs that still affect behavior will be tracked in the issue